Gun Control Regulations are as American as Apple Pie

 Until the 1990s, banning semi-automatic weapons [those that fire a round with each pull of the trigger without manual reloading] wasn't controversial, and such laws have never been overturned by the Supreme Court as violating the Second Amendment.

 Rhode Island, Michigan and Massachusetts banned them in 1927, and Minnesota and Ohio followed in 1933.
 In each case the definition of semi-automatic was a bit different, but they all outlawed firearms capable of automatically reloading after each shot.
-Virginia and several other states outlawed weapons which could shoot a certain number of bullets [seven in the case of Virginia] semi-automatically.
+Virginia and several other states outlawed weapons that could shoot a certain number of bullets [seven in the case of Virginia] semi-automatically.

 And such bans have continued right up to the present.
 California, New Jersey, and Connecticut passed assault weapons bans before Congress passed the federal Assault Weapons Ban in 1994, and Hawaii, Maryland, Massachusetts and New York outlawed them since the federal ban expired in 2004.